-5.104 Keshi Cultured Pearl
+5.106 Keshi cultured pearl

-a trade term that designates a non-beaded cultured pearl (5.136) formed accidentally or intentionally by human intervention in marine pearl oysters such as the Akoya oyster (Pinctada fucata 9.52), Silver/Gold lipped oyster (9.76) (Pinctada maxima 9.58) and Black lipped oyster (Pinctada margaritifera cumingii 9.56) and is a by-product of the culturing process.
-The creation results from the formation of a cultured pearl sac either following injury of the mantle rim upon human handling, from a partial piece of the inserted (grafted) mantle tissue (5.112) or the whole inserted piece (5.159) following the rejection of a bead (5.127).
-See also South-sea Keshi Cultured Pearl (5.183).
-See also Tahitian Keshi cultured pearl (5.192) and Akoya Keshi cultured pearl (5.7).
+a trade term that designates a non-beaded cultured pearl (5.139) formed accidentally or intentionally by human intervention in marine pearl oysters such as the Akoya oyster (Pinctada fucata 9.54), Silver/Gold lipped oyster (9.78) (Pinctada maxima 9.60), the Black lipped oyster (Pinctada margaritifera cumingii 9.58) and Pinctada radiata; it is a by-product of the culturing process.
+The creation results from the formation of a cultured pearl sac either following injury of the mantle rim upon human handling, from a partial piece of the inserted (grafted) mantle tissue (5.114) or the whole inserted piece (5.163) following the rejection of a bead (5.130).
+See also South-sea Keshi cultured pearl (5.187), Tahitian Keshi cultured pearl (5.196) and Akoya Keshi cultured pearl (5.7).
 Alternative name; Lagniappe (or Bonus) cultured pearl.

-5.105 Lagniappe cultured pearls
+5.107Lagniappe cultured pearls

 cultured pearls that are a by-product of the freshwater culturing process in the USA, the term, is said to be derived from the New World Spanish la ñapa, "the gift," and ultimately from Quechua yapay, "to give more."
 The word came into the rich Creole dialect mixture of New Orleans and there acquired a French spelling.
 It is still used in the Gulf States of the USA, especially southern Louisiana, to denote a little bonus.
 By extension, it may mean "an extra or unexpected gift or benefit.
-See also Keshi cultured pearl (5.104).
+See also Keshi cultured pearl (5.106).

-5.106 Liang
+5.108 Liang